Table of Contents

 Any individual who earns taxable income, regardless of age, can participate in a payroll deduction IRA.
 This includes those with a traditional job, as well as self-employed individuals.

-What is the annual contribution limit to a payroll deduction IRA?
+What is the contribution limit for a payroll deduction IRA?

 Do payroll deduction IRAs classify as employer-sponsored retirement plans?